RascalTwo/express-handler-tracker/README.md

 Your Express application & any routers must be instrumented, actual application instrumentation only requires a single configurable: the entry point of your application.

 This is the first file that dependency graphing should start from.

+> In addition, anything that exists within the request lifecycle can me [Proxy Instrumented](#express-handler-tracker).

 ### Automatic Instrumentation